leonardehrenfried/blog/_posts/2013-04-05-editing-scala-with-vim.md

 Now, if you move the cursor over a type name and press `Ctrl-]` you will jump to the definition of the type.
 That's pretty nifty!

-If you want to go back to before the jump press `Ctrl-T`.
+If you want to go back to where you were before the jump press `Ctrl-T`.